 Seeing a Physical Therapist first can also save you money, studies have shown up to 72% in medical costs!
 (This includes the cost of imaging such as MRI’s and x-rays which can be unnecessary at times – stay tuned for our upcoming blog post on this topic).

 A Physical Therapist will do a thorough assessment of your signs and symptoms and use critical thinking about the findings to determine if something more serious is going on.
 Back pain is variable and influenced by many things and we are here to help guide you along the path to recovery.

 Interested in booking an appointment in downtown Milwaukee?
-Request one here.
+Book now here.